mozilla/csp-logger/README.md

 ## Usage

 Configure your CSP to report to the `/csp` route of this service.
-Incoming reports will be logged to the `cspViolations` table of your designated SQL database.
+Incoming reports will be logged to your designated storage.

 ## Testing policies